joeycumines/my-portfolio-personal-blog/README.md

 - The portfolio items
   - For every item create a post with two tags, one 'portfolio' and one unique tag for that portfolio item.
 - The about page
-  - Create a post titled 'about'
+  - Create a post titled 'about'.
+It does not have to be published.
 - The contact me page
-  - Create a post titled 'contact'
+  - Create a post titled 'contact'.
+It does not have to be published.

 ## Limitations